Os Santásticos: 1967–1969: Rejuvenation of the Balé Branco

 On 19 November 1969, Pelé scored his 1000th goal in all competitions.
 This was a highly anticipated moment in Brazil.
 The goal, called popularly O Milésimo (The Thousandth), occurred in a match against Vasco da Gama, when Pelé scored from a penalty kick, at the Maracanã Stadium.

 Pelé states that his most beautiful goal was scored at Rua Javari stadium on a Campeonato Paulista match against São Paulo rival Juventus on 2 August 1959.
 As there is no video footage of this match, Pelé asked that a computer animation be made of this specific goal.
 In 1967, the two factions involved in the Nigerian Civil War agreed to a 48-hour ceasefire so they could watch Pelé play an exhibition game in Lagos.

 1970–1973: The last years

 After poor investments made by the club's board, Santos had to sell their best players to end their debts.
-The club also spent the following campaigns with long tours to Africa and Asia to raise funds, while a "reserve" squad played the most of the national tournaments.
+The club also spent the following campaigns with long tours to Africa and Asia to raise funds, while a "reserve" squad played most of the national tournaments.

 In 1973, the club won their last trophy with Pelé, the Campeonato Paulista; after a 0–0 draw against Portuguesa, Santos was ahead on the shoot-out when the referee Armando Marques ended the match after miscalculating the score.
 Shortly after, the title was split between both clubs.
 Pelé subsequently announced his retirement in the end of the 1974 season.